-- 3. The first fifteen (15) minutes of every study hall is designated for silent sustained reading.
+- 1. The first fifteen (15) minutes of every study hall is designated for silent sustained reading.
 Electronic literature is prohibited unless required by an Individualized Education Plan.
-If express permission is obtained, students may begin a scheduled make-up test during this time. - 4.
-Before a student is allowed to leave study hall to see another teacher or go to the library, a phone call or communication to the appropriate instructor MUST BE MADE. - 5.
-Teachers WILL monitor students; all students will remain in the classroom. - 6.
-RSH schedule will be listed on the weekly flight plan and weekly bulletin. - 7.
-TV's are to remain off during RSH, unless a request has been approved by the administration. - 8.
+If express permission is obtained, students may begin a scheduled make-up test during this time. - 2.
+Before a student is allowed to leave study hall to see another teacher or go to the library, a phone call or communication to the appropriate instructor MUST BE MADE.

+- 3. Teachers WILL monitor students; all students will remain in the classroom unless arrangements are made with another teacher for a singular specific purpose. - 4.
+RSH schedule will be listed on the weekly preview and weekly bulletin. - 5.
+TV's are to remain off during RSH, unless a request has been approved by the administration. - 6.
 Any type of makeup work is encouraged to be done during this time.
 Teachers and sponsors are encouraged to hold meetings either before school, after school, or during the lunch period.
 Approval by the Principal will be needed for a meeting to be held during a RSH.
-Please give the students notice of meetings so they can make adjustments. - 9.
-If there is a meeting scheduled during the study hall time, students MUST first go to their study hall teacher to check in and you will then be dismissed. - 10.
-There will be NO rotating study halls during early dismissals or late starts.
-The rotating study halls will begin following Labor Day vacation.
-Rotating study halls may also be dropped on days when an excessive number of students are absent from school due to scheduled school activities. - 11.
+Please give the students notice of meetings so they can make adjustments. - 7.
+If there is a meeting scheduled during the study hall time, students MUST first go to their study hall teacher to check in and you will then be dismissed. - 8.
+Any tardy in rotating study hall falls under the district tardy policy. - 9.
 During the last RSH of the week, students may be required to go to a teacher's room if they are on the eligibility list for that class.